Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Cluster membership in -means clustering

 This defines a fixed classification model associated to the mixture $P$.
 Let $Q_P$ be an infinite i.i.d. product of categorical distributions on $\{1,\ldots,k\}$ with probabilities $(\pi_1,\ldots,\pi_k)$.
 Assume for given $P$ that $\bm{\gamma}=(\gamma_1,\gamma_2,\ldots)$ fulfill

-Because of the strong consistency of $T_n^m$, (\ref{econslabels}) holds with probability 1 under $Q_P$, but note that under (\ref{efpgeneral}), $\bm{\gamma}$ is a fixed parameter and not a random variable, and the fact that (\ref{econslabels}) holds for $Q_P$-almost all $\bm{\gamma}$ just means that (\ref{econslabels}) is not more restrictive than assuming a mixture with fixed proportions, although it will not allow for fully general $\bm{\gamma}$. \begin{theorem} Assuming (\ref{epollardass}), (\ref{econtass}), and (\ref{econslabels}), the parameters $\gamma_i,\ i\in \N,$ in the fixed classification model defined by (\ref{efpgeneral}) are identifiable from data. \end{theorem} Already from \cite{Pollard81} it is clear that $k$-means does not actually estimate the centres of the spherical Gaussians in (\ref{efpnormal}), but rather the Voronoi tesselation resulting from $P$, and the resulting clusters are not necessarily spherical.
+Because of the strong consistency of $T_n^m$, (\ref{econslabels}) holds with probability 1 under $Q_P$, but note that under (\ref{efpgeneral}), $\bm{\gamma}$ is a fixed parameter and not a random variable, and the fact that (\ref{econslabels}) holds for $Q_P$-almost all $\bm{\gamma}$ just means that (\ref{econslabels}) is not more restrictive than assuming a mixture with fixed proportions, although it will not allow for fully general $\bm{\gamma}$. \begin{theorem} Assuming (\ref{epollardass}), (\ref{econtass}), and (\ref{econslabels}), the parameters $\gamma_i,\ i\in \N,$ in the fixed classification model defined by (\ref{efpgeneral}) are empirically identifiable. \end{theorem} Already from \cite{Pollard81} it is clear that $k$-means does not actually estimate the centres of the spherical Gaussians in (\ref{efpnormal}), but rather the Voronoi tesselation resulting from $P$, and the resulting clusters are not necessarily spherical.
 Added here is the observation that one can define meaningful cluster indicators in this setup, and that these can be consistently estimated, even though there is one such indicator for every observation.
 This is not possible in (\ref{efpnormal}).
 Furthermore (\ref{epmix}) interprets $P$ as a mixture, and thus shows that there is a mixture that $k$-means estimates consistently.

-The reader may wonder about distinguishability from data of the parameters $\gamma_i,\ i\in\N$, i.e., about whether the given values $j_1$ and $j_2$ of $\gamma_i$ for given $i$ could be distinguished.
+The reader may wonder about empirical distinguishability of the parameters $\gamma_i,\ i\in\N$, i.e., about whether the given values $j_1$ and $j_2$ of $\gamma_i$ for given $i$ could be distinguished.
 In the situation of Theorem \ref{tidentpollard}, this follows from Lemma \ref{lindist} (projections of discrete parameters are by definition uniformly continuous).
 The situation of Theorem \ref{tgaussfpident} is less obvious.
 It is however clear that the data contain some information about $\gamma_i$ through $\X_i$.
-If it were possible to identify $\bmu_1,\ldots,\bmu_k$ from data, $A=\{\|\X_i-\bmu_{j_1}\|>\|\X_i-\bmu_{j_2}\|\}$ could distinguish $j_1$ and $j_2$.
+If it were possible to empirically identify $\bmu_1,\ldots,\bmu_k$, $A=\{\|\X_i-\bmu_{j_1}\|>\|\X_i-\bmu_{j_2}\|\}$ could distinguish $j_1$ and $j_2$.
 A conjecture is that finding consistent estimators for $\bmu_1,\ldots,\bmu_k$ requires additional conditions on the sequence $(\gamma_i)_{i\in\N}$ that allow to use a consistent estimator from an i.i.d. mixture, see \cite{RedWal84,Bryant91}.